Enamundram Naga Karthik

 prof_pic.jpg

 Hi there!
-I’m Naga, a third-year biomed PhD student at NeuroPoly, Polytechnique Montréal.
+I’m Naga, a fourth-year PhD student at NeuroPoly, Polytechnique Montréal.
 I’m also affiliated to Mila - Québec AI Institute.
-My research mainly involves developing deep learning-based methods for medical image analysis using real-world clinical data.
-In particular, I am interested in the analysis of spinal cord magnetic resonance (MR) images.
-My current projects include automatic segmentation of spinal cord lesions in spinal cord injury and multiple sclerosis (MS) and synthesizing healthy/pathological MR images using diffusion models.
-In the past, I have also worked on the application of continual learning methods for brain MS lesion segmentation.
+My research focuses on developing deep learning-based methods for medical image analysis, with a particular interest in spinal cord imaging using real-world clinical data.
+My current projects include contrast-agnostic segmentation of the spinal cord and the segmentation of lesions in spinal cord injury and multiple sclerosis (MS).
+I have also experimented with generative modelling, in particular, training GANs for cross-modality MR-CT synthesis and diffusion models for synthesizing spinal cord lesions.
+In the past, I have also worked on the application of continual/lifelong learning methods for the segmentation of brain MS lesions.

 When I am not working, you’ll find me either running :running:, hiking :mountain:, or reading :book:.